verrazzano/docs/content/en/docs/guides/migrate/integrate/nginx/_index.md

 This document shows you how to integrate Ingress NGINX Controller with other OCNE components.

 ## Fluent Bit
-Follow example provided in [fluent operator helm override recipe for namespace configurations]({{< relref "docs/guides/migrate/install/fluent/_index.md#namespace-configselector" >}}) to add a helm override for namespace config label selector.
+Follow the example provided in [fluent operator helm override recipe for namespace configurations]({{< relref "docs/guides/migrate/install/fluent/_index.md#namespace-configselector" >}}) to add a helm override for namespace config label selector.

 Then, apply the following manifest in your cluster.
-Replace <namespace-name> with the namespace in which nginx is installed and `metadata.labels` of FluentBitConfig custom resource with the helm override that was supplied in the previous step.
+Replace <namespace-name> with the namespace in which NGINX is installed and `metadata.labels` of FluentBitConfig custom resource with the helm override that was supplied in the previous step.

 **Note**: The manifest below assumes that the namespace config label selector override was `my.label.selector/namespace-config: "mylabel"` following the fluent operator helm override recipe.